Ian Porterfield: Coaching and management career

 Porterfield returned to Chelsea as manager for the 1991–92 season, following Bobby Campbell's decision to resign as manager and become personal assistant to owner Ken Bates.
 1991–92 was an uneventful season, but 1992–93 began with Chelsea looking like surprise contenders for the first Premier League title.
 However, the good form had gone by Christmas and Porterfield was dismissed on 15 February 1993 after 12 games without a win, gaining the distinction of being the first manager to be sacked by a Premier League club.

 Porterfield was named manager of the Zambia in the summer of 1993 and later managed Saudi Arabia and Zimbabwe, all very much developing countries on the football map.

 He was given the task of rebuilding the Zambian team following a tragic air crash in 1993 that claimed the lives of many of the nation's most gifted players.
 With the Zambia national team, he finished second at the 1994 African Nations Cup.

 In January 1996, he returned to British football to become the assistant manager of struggling Premier League team Bolton Wanderers.
 The club had been rooted to the bottom of the table for the most part of the season and Bolton's new manager Colin Todd was looking to his former Sunderland teammate Porterfield to assist an unlikely escape from relegation, but survival was not achieved.

 A drink-driving charge in May 1996 prompted his hasty resignation from Bolton and he returned abroad to manage both the Oman and Trinidad & Tobago national teams.
 He led the latter to the Caribbean Cup in 2001 before leaving in June 2001.

 In 2003, he was appointed as the manager of Korean club side Busan I'Park and he led them to a Korean FA Cup victory in 2004.
 The team went on to claim the K-League first stage title, as it simultaneously continued its unbeaten run through the group stage of the AFC Champions League.

 Porterfield left Busan I'Park on 4 April 2006.
 He signed a contract to coach the Armenia national football team in August 2006.

 Death

 He died, aged 61, on 11 September 2007, as a result of colon cancer, which had been diagnosed earlier that year.
 A minute's silence was held before Sunderland's next home game, by coincidence against another of his former clubs, Reading.
-A pub named The Porterfield is named in his honour in Sunderland.
+His young grandsons Callum and Cameron were Sunderland mascots for this game.